Nanda diagnosis for diabetes

 Preventing Diabetes Complications

 Managing diabetes is more than just keeping blood sugar levels in check.
 It’s also about preventing serious complications.
-By focusing on heart health, watching for nerve damage, and caring for your feet, you can lower your risk of serious problems14.
+By focusing on heart health, watching for nerve damage, and caring for your feet, you can lower your risk of serious problems.

 Cardiovascular Complications